 On August 12, 2019, Monica and her collaborator Stephen Befort of the UMN Law School testified at City Hall at the Public Hearing for the Adult Entertainment Ordinance, which was passed later that month.
 The ordinance improves working conditions for dancers in Minneapolis by addressing unsanitary conditions, tripping hazards, wage theft and other issues.

-The Feminist Strip Club’s first publication, Issue 1 of The GRIND, is available for purchase now on the project’s website and in the WAM Shop.
-The GRIND is a 24-page, full-color, 8.5 x 11″ zine with articles, photos, personal essays and strippers’ responses to online strip club reviews—all produced by members of the FSC.
+The Feminist Strip Club‘s first publication, Issue 1 of The GRIND, is available for purchase now on the project’s website and in the WAM Shop.
+The GRIND is a 24-page, full-color, 8.5 x 11″ zine with articles, photos, personal essays and strippers’ responses to online strip club reviews—all produced by members of The Feminist Strip Club.